 CSCI 499 - Senior Thesis/Capstone.
 1-6 Credits.

 (R-6) Offered every term.
-Prereq., consent of thesis/project director and chair of the Computer Science Department.
+Prereq., WRIT 101 or equivalent, and one intermediate writing course and consent of thesis/project director and chair of the Computer Science Department.
 Senior thesis for computer science majors and/or Watkins scholars.